clearlinux/clear-linux-documentation/source/ssntp/launcher.rst

   $ launcher -server <URL of my server> -network [cn|nn|none]

-As previously mentioned, the :option:`-cacert` and :option:`-cert `options can be used to override the SSNTP certificates.
-You can also specify to force the ``--with-ui`` parameter, which forces launcher to launch VMs in the foreground, and can be useful for debugging.
+As previously mentioned, the :option:`-cacert` and :option:`-cert` options can be used to override the SSNTP certificates.
+You can also specify the ``--with-ui`` parameter, which forces launcher to launch VMs in the foreground, and can be useful for debugging.
 The :option:`-max-vm` option allows the user to specify the maximum number of VM instances that a given launcher instance is prepared to manage.
 This is a soft, rather than a hard limit, and will be discussed in the reporting section below.

 Launcher uses `glog`_ for logging.
 By default, launcher stores logs